fangchudark/gensou-framework/Documentation/English/Genscript/Category/Variable.md

 > Variables don’t require type specification upon declaration, as they auto-convert types when assigned a value:
 >
 > ```gs
-> -string="string"         |: Declares a string variable
+> var:string="string"; // Declares a string variable
-> -integer=0               |: Declares an integer variable
+> var:integer=0; // Declares an integer variable
-> -floating_point=0.0      |: Declares a floating-point variable
+> var:floating_point=0.0; // Declares a floating-point variable
-> -boolean=true            |: Declares a boolean variable
+> var:boolean=true; // Declares a boolean variable
-> -boolean=string          |: Assigns the value of string to boolean, making boolean a string type
+> var:boolean=string; // Assigns the value of string to boolean, making boolean a string type
-> -floating_point=integer  |: Assigns the value of integer to floating_point, making it an integer type
+> var:floating_point=integer; // Assigns the value of integer to floating_point, making it an integer type
-> -string=false            |: Changes string to boolean type with value false
+> var:string=false; // Changes string to boolean type with value false
-> -integer=1.0             |: Changes integer to floating-point with value 1.0
+> var:integer=1.0; // Changes integer to floating-point with value 1.0
 > ```
 >
 > ---